Redeeming Falsifiability?: The Main Result

-Without learning, the following result summarizes \cite{falsifiability}'s example: \begin{proposition} If a contract is such that an informed Bob accepts it, no matter his prior, an uninformed Bob will also accept it. \end{proposition} \begin{proof} Let \(\mathbf{\mu} \coloneqq \left(\mu_1, \dots, \mu_{n-1}\right)\) denote an arbitrary prior in \(\Delta\).
-Observe that an informed Bob accepts a contract if \(u - d \min_{i} \mu_i \geq 0\).
-As \(\min_i \mu_i\) is maximized when \(\mu_i = \frac{1}{n}\) for all \(i\), an informed Bob accepts a contract, no matter his prior, if and only if \(u \geq \frac{d}{n}\).
-However, as observed by \cite{falsifiability}, by randomizing uniformly over announcements, the uninformed Bob guarantees himself a payoff of \(u - \frac{d}{n}\), which is weakly greater than \(0\) by construction.
-Therefore, the uninformed Bob also accepts the contract. \end{proof} In fact, even more general contracts (beyond the proposed one corresponding to ``falsifiability'') cannot weed out the ignorant Bob.
-That is, there is no contract--i.e., a pair \(\left(M, t\right)\), where \(M\) is a compact set of messages and \(t \colon M \times \Theta \to \mathbb{R}\) is continuous--such that an informed Bob accepts it (no matter his prior) but an uninformed Bob does not.
+Therefore, charlatan Bob also accepts the contract. \end{proof} In fact, even more general contracts (beyond the proposed one corresponding to ``falsifiability'') cannot weed out the quack.
+That is, there is no contract--i.e., a pair \(\left(M, t\right)\), where \(M\) is a compact set of messages and \(t \colon M \times \Theta \to \mathbb{R}\) is continuous--such that expert Bob accepts it (no matter his prior) but charlatan Bob does not.